Japan’s balloon bombs could have done a lot more damage

 The U.S. war department was not slow to realize that the Japanese had developed a weapon that, while not a war-winner, could certainly dramatically increase the amount of pain they’d be able to inflict.
 Should the Japanese think to rig the balloons with biological weapons — weaponized anthrax strains, smallpox virus, that kind of thing — they could do tremendous damage.
 And worse, if they continued to launch them when fire season began in the Pacific Northwest ….

 Now, the Yanks didn’t understand what the jet stream was or how it worked yet, so they didn’t know, as the Japanese did, that it was a wintertime thing.
 Come July or August, when the entire Pacific Northwest was a giant tinderbox, the balloons would no longer be flying.
-But that was a problem easily solved with bombs rigged with very-long-running timers or even temperature sensors that would set them off when they hit 80 degrees or so; but apparently the Japanese didn't think of that.
+That was a problem that could have been easily solved with bombs rigged with very-long-running timers or even temperature sensors that would set them off when they hit 80 degrees or so; but apparently the Japanese didn't think of that.

 It was in May of 1945 that the fire balloons actually drew blood, when a group of church picnickers in the southern-central Oregon town of Bly found one of the balloons; while they were gawking and prodding it, it exploded, killing five children and a pregnant woman.

 And then there was that mysterious forest fire that broke out in July, which we know today as the third Tillamook Burn ….

 Historians almost universally agree there was nothing the Japanese could have done to win that war.
 They had picked a fight with a country that by the end of the conflict was out-producing the entire rest of the world combined.
 Although there were some bad moments in 1942, the outcome of the conflict was inevitable, particularly after American aircraft design caught up with and surpassed the Japanese Zero (arguably the best all-around fighter plane in the world until about 1943).